The largest export-oriented Dutch multinational is oil and gas leader Royal Dutch Shell.

 To give some contextual perspective on recent company performance, the overall value of Dutch exports gained 26.5% from US$571.3 billion in 2014 to $722.7 billion during 2018.
 Year over year, exported goods from the Netherlands improved in value by 42.8% from 2017 to 2018.

-In the analysis below, we compare the top 10 export-related Dutch companies based on asset values, sales and profitability as of May 2016.
-Also presented is the city in the Netherlands where each business has its headquarters.
+In the analysis below, we compare 10 of the top export-oriented Dutch companies based on asset values, sales and profitability as of December 2018.
+Also presented is the Dutch city where each business has its headquarters.

 Netherlands Top 10 Major Export Companies

 Below are biggest export-related Dutch companies organized by asset value.
 Shown within parentheses is the primary industry in which each company operates.
 Also shown is the change in asset value as of December 2018 compared to May 2017.

 - Royal Dutch Shell (oil, gas): US$410.7 billion (down -0.1% from 2017)

 - Unilever (food processing): $72.4 billion (up 21.6%)

 - Heineken Holding (beverages): $51.2 billion (up 21.8%)